Thesis Guidelines MPN Program

 4. The thesis defense, including questions, will not normally exceed 1.5 hours.
 If time permits, the Chair may invite others who are present to ask questions.

 5. The student and observers are asked to withdraw from the room to enable the committee to deliberate and reach a decision on evaluation of the candidate’s thesis.
 The meeting is held in-camera.
 Decision options include: pass, pass with minor revisions (revisions to be approved by the thesis advisor), major revisions, or fail.
 In the event of a decision for major revisions to the written thesis the student will repeat the full thesis defense process.
 If the student obtains a pass on the written thesis but needs to repeat the oral defense then only the oral defense must be repeated.
 If the student is unsuccessful on the second attempt for either the written thesis or oral defense then the decision is for fail.
 No further attempts are possible.
-The student must successfully complete both the written thesis and the oral defense in order to complete the MPN program.
+The student must successfully complete both the written thesis and the oral defense to complete the MPN program.

 What final documents need to be submitted?